cchapmanbird/EMRI-FoM/README.md

 python run_pipeline.py
 ```

-Inside the `run_pipeline.py` you can modify the thresholds for the science objectives, the sources and the number of randomization over sky and phase,
+Inside the `run_pipeline.py` you can modify the thresholds for the science objectives, the sources and the number of randomization over sky and phase.

+You can also run the pipeline in the background with `nohup python run_pipeline.py > logpipeline.log &`